mothur/mothur.github.io/_wiki/mothur_v.1.18.0.md

 As part of this paper we have concluded that furthest neighbor needs to go away for most applications.
 While you can still use the furthest neighbor algorithm (method=furthest), the average neighbor algorithm is the new default.
-In addition, to simplify everyone\'s life, we have abandoned using the rounding option as a default and now use a hard cutoff (cutoff=T).
+In addition, to simplify everyone's life, we have abandoned using the rounding option as a default and now use a hard cutoff (cutoff=T).
 Give the paper a read and if you have any questions, holler.